DeRobyJ/IdleBank-Factbook/Feature_Tree_and_Upcoming_Changes.md

 - Gear System, pay levels for a badge and various bonusses

 ## Minigames
-- Daily News minigame
+- Daily News
   - Vote a country every day, if you're lucky you win money and blocks
   - The more players vote, the higher the prizes
-- Coinopoly minigame
+- Coinopoly
   - Throw a dice every hour to play a Monopoly-inspired global table-top with cryptocurrencies
   - Either Buy or Sell currencies, with exponential gains
   - Storehouse cells give you blocks based on the different types of coin you currently have
   - Use crypto to buy houses on cells: when players land on them, you win blocks
   - Use money to buy houses in Storehouse cells, with prices and prizes dependent on the other Storehouses
-- Ore Miner minigame
+- Ore Miner
   - Dig layers of a mine using a Hammer and a Pick
   - Every layer can give ores, converted into money
   - Some layers can give blocks